Bokurano

-The series was adapted as an anime television series directed by Hiroyuki Morita and produced by Gonzo that aired from April to September 2007, and a light novel series called Bokura no: Alternative with an alternative story by Renji Ōki and character designs by Kitoh himself.
+The series was adapted as an anime television series directed by Hiroyuki Morita and produced by Gonzo that aired from April to September 2007, and a 2007–2008 light novel series, Bokurano: Alternative, with an alternative story by Renji Ōki and character designs by Kitoh himself.
 The manga is licensed in English by Viz Media, which began serializing it in the online English version of Ikki in July 2009; the first print volume was published in February 2010.

-As of November 2009, the manga had over 1 million copies in circulation.
+By November 2009, the manga had over 1 million copies in circulation.
 In 2010, Bokurano received the Excellence Award in the Manga Division at the 14th Japan Media Arts Festival.

 Plot

 During a summer camp, 15 children (8 boys and 7 girls) find a grotto by the sea.
 Deep within, they discover working computers and some electronic equipment, and later the owner, a man who introduces himself as "Kokopelli".
 Kokopelli claims to be a programmer working on a brand new game, in which a large robot has to defend the Earth against fifteen alien invasions.
 He persuades the children to test the game and enter into a contract.
 Fourteen of them agree, but one of them is kept from entering the contract by her older brother, and a moment later they all mysteriously awaken on the shore, believing what happened was just a dream.

 That night, two giant robots appear by the beach.
 A small creature calling himself "Koyemshi" also appears and claims to be the children's guide.
 He then teleports them into the black robot, with Kokopelli already inside and controlling the black robot in order to defeat the white enemy robot.
 During battle, he gives the children a brief tutorial on how to pilot the robot as he destroys the enemy.
 Once he has finished, he tells the children that they are on their own now and sends them back to the beach.
 As the children are teleported out, one child observes Kokopelli whispering "I'm sorry".

 Takashi Waku is the first pilot of the robot, which is named "Zearth" by Maki Ano.
 Upon winning the fight, Waku is accidentally 'knocked' into the sea from a ledge on Zearth's chest by Jun.
 The second pilot, Masaru "Kodama" Kodaka, dies unceremoniously after defeating his opponent.
 Koyemshi explains to the children that Zearth runs on life force, and the cost of every victory would be the life of its pilot.
 It is also revealed that Waku fell into the sea after getting 'knocked' by Jun because Zearth had drained his life force; he was already dead.